itrustmachines/bns-java-client/itm-bns-sample/doc/callback_en.md

 ### createLedgerInputByCmd

-**After successful initialization the BNS Client, BNS Client will build `ledgerInputRequest` with `CMD` and other information.
+**After successfully initializing the BNS Client, BNS Client will store CMD and other attestation data in `ledgerInputRequest` and do ledgerInput to send `ledgerInputRequest` to the BNS Server.
 Developers can implement the code in `createLedgerInputByCmd` method to callback the `ledgerInputRequest`.**

 - [LedgerInputRequest.java](../../bns-client/src/main/java/com/itrustmachines/client/input/vo/LedgerInputRequest.java)
   ```java
   public class LedgerInputRequest implements Serializable, Cloneable {
     private String callerAddress;   // MetaMask wallet address